 Stand Together: Only one of you has to speak; what’s important is that you’re up there together.
 Your guests and your photographer want to see you next to each other (and hopefully you want to be next to each other)!
 If you didn’t write your own vows, this is your chance to say something heartfelt to each other in your own words.

-Tell a Story: Talk about how you first met, your proposal, how much you love each other, etc. Anything you feel is important to your story will be something your guests will love hearing.
+Tell a Story: Talk about how you first met, the proposal, how much you love each other, etc. Anything you feel is important to your story will be something your guests will love to hear.

-Pausing Moment: This is a key moment at your reception.
+Create a Pausing Moment: Your wedding speech is a key moment at your reception.
 You can use this opportunity to give someone a gift or make everyone tear up at how cute you are with your new spouse.
 Make it your own and showcase who you are as a couple.
 Whatever you do, remember to slow down and make it count.

 If you’re convinced to give a speech but don’t know where to start, check out these tips on giving a speech:

-Mention people by name, especially those that you recognize have words of affirmation as their love language.
+Mention people by name, especially those whom you recognize have words of affirmation as their love language.
 Don’t forget to thank your parents and bridal party!

 Don’t read your speech off your phone!
-I can’t tell you how often people lose their places and have to pause to scroll through the whole thing.
+I can’t tell you how often people lose their places and have to pause to scroll through the whole speech when they read it off their phone.
 Not to mention how bad it looks in the photos.
 I might as well just take a picture of you scrolling through Instagram.
 And no matter how new your phone is on the wedding day, it will date the photos.
 Handwrite your speech or print it out.
 That way you can save it or give the piece of paper to the couple afterwards (or, if you are the couple, to a person who you mentioned).

 Practice.
 Read your speech over to yourself so that you’re familiar with it and don’t have to read it word for word off of a piece of paper while you’re up there.
 Practice in front of another person so that you can get feedback on how things are coming across.
 This is especially a good idea if you have stage fright: get comfortable giving your speech to an audience.
 In many relationships, one person is a stronger public speaker.
 It’s perfectly okay to rely on this person to give the speech as long as you stand together during it.